lorenuars19/makefile-src-updater/README.md

 # makefile-scrs-updater
-Tired of typing your srcs manually ?
+You are a 42 network studnet and you are tired of typing your srcs manually ?
 This script will do it for you